Luge Canada

 Participation in the Olympics

-Canada did not participate in the inaugural Olympic competition of 1964, but made its debut four years later at the 1968 Winter Games in Grenoble, France, posting a team high 31st in men's competition and 12th in the women's event.
+Canada did not participate in the inaugural Olympic competition of 1964, but made its debut four years later at the 1968 Winter Games in Grenoble, France.

 Canada’s luge athletes have been on steady progression over the years, continuously posting top results throughout the 1980’s and 1990s.
 Marie Claude Doyon's seventh place finish in the women's event at the Calgary Games in 1988, Bruce Smith's and Kyle Connelly's 11th place finishes in men's singles at Lake Placid in 1980 and Salt Lake City respectively and a fifth place in doubles posted by Chris Moffat and Eric Pothier at Salt Lake City in 2002 were the best finishes for years.